-This Dance Guideline contains ten tasks to be explored and is designed to support Dance Improvisation classes.
-Each task has an objective, so you can decide individually how to organize and vary each one.
+This dance guideline is designed as a support for Dance Improvisation classes.
+This is a special free version, in which only two improvisation tasks are presented.
+The original version contains 10 exercises to be explored.
+Each exercise has an objective, so you can decide individually how to organize and vary each one.